ros2/design/articles/unique_network_flows.md

 # Unique Network Flows

-For performance, ROS2 applications require careful selection of QoS for publishers and subscriptions.
-Although networks offer various QoS options, ROS2 publishers and subscriptions are unable to use them due to non-unique flows.
-As a result, ROS2 publishers and subscriptions can only hope to obtain undifferentiated QoS from networks.
-This ultimately degrades the performance potential of ROS2 applications and wastes networking infrastructure investments.
+For performance, ROS 2 applications require careful selection of QoS for publishers and subscriptions.
+Although networks offer various QoS options, ROS 2 publishers and subscriptions are unable to use them due to non-unique flows.
+As a result, ROS 2 publishers and subscriptions can only hope to obtain undifferentiated QoS from networks.
+This ultimately degrades the performance potential of ROS 2 applications and wastes networking infrastructure investments.

-We propose unique network flows for ROS2 publishers and subscriptions.
+We propose unique network flows for ROS 2 publishers and subscriptions.
 Our proposal is easy to use, convenient to implement, and minimal.
-Plus, it respects non-DDS-middleware-friendly concerns in ROS2.
+Plus, it respects non-DDS-middleware-friendly concerns in ROS 2.

 In this document, we first describe essential background concepts.
 After that we precisely state the problem and propose a solution to the problem.
 Existing solutions are compared in the end.